Mobility NEBourhoods: Participatory Development of "NEBourhood Hubs" as Multifunctional Mobility Centres

 Photographic data collection with photographer Sandra Singh, physical drifting with dancer Ralf Otto and finally joint modelling with architect Enrica Ferrucci were the interactive workshop formats with local residents in which the locations as well as the functions and design of the hubs were determined.

-In order to optimally adapt and further develop the neighbourhood stations to the needs of the neighbourhood, residents are still invited to share their ideas for the equipment and suggestions.
+In order to optimally adapt and further develop the neighbourhood stations to the needs of the neighbourhood, residents are invited to continue sharing their ideas for equipment and their suggestions.

 Digital tools for participatory urban development

-The development of the two "NEBourhood Hubs" not only offers the opportunity to test, evaluate and discuss forms of mobility with the population.
-Insights could be gained from the design process itself, which served as the basis for the development of participatory tools that could utilise data from the city's digital twin.
+The development of the two "NEBourhood Hubs" does not only offer the opportunity to test, evaluate and discuss forms of mobility with the population.
+The design process itself yielded insights which served as the basis for the development of participatory tools and that could utilise data from the city's digital twin.
 In collaboration with a group of architecture and urban studies students from the Data Drifts and Tactical Toolkits Studio, a set of digital tools was created that will facilitate the planning of neighbourhood hubs, public spaces and mobility services in the future.

-The students' ideas range from gaming-based participation via app, augmented reality games and concrete design using modules and their translation into virtual space to the digital recording of path and street qualities by the communities via app.
+The students' ideas range from gaming-based participation via app, augmented reality games and concrete design using modules and their translation into virtual space to the digital recording of path and street conditions via app by the communities.

-ACCESS TO "RESI" RENTAL STATION via this link
+ACCESS TO THE "RESI" RENTAL STATION via this link

 LOCATIONS